SokuDev/4PSoku/README.md

 ## Compiling
-Now, to build the mod, go to the build directory (if you did the previous step you already are) `cd C:\Users\PinkySmile\SokuProjects\AssistSoku\build` and invoke the compiler by running `cmake --build . --target AssistSoku`.
+Now, to build the mod, go to the build directory (if you did the previous step you already are) `cd C:\Users\PinkySmile\SokuProjects\4PSoku\build` and invoke the compiler by running `cmake --build . --target 4PSoku`.

-You should find the resulting AssistSoku.dll mod inside the build folder that can be to SWRSToys.ini.
+You should find the resulting 4PSoku.dll mod inside the build folder that can be to SWRSToys.ini.
-In my case, I would add this line to it `AssistSoku=C:/Users/PinkySmile/SokuProjects/AssistSoku/build/AssistSoku.dll`.
+In my case, I would add this line to it `4PSoku=C:/Users/PinkySmile/SokuProjects/4PSoku/build/4PSoku.dll`.